Questioning how to style thin hair? Not for long…

 Need a style that takes less than five minutes but also works with your short fine hair?
 Look no further than this lovely low bun.
 It’ll give your workday look a model-off-duty vibe and allow you to embrace your strands.

-Try spritzing your tresses with sea salt spray while damp and blast with a hairdryer until dry.
-This will add a rough texture and grip to your strands, while enhancing your natural wave pattern.
+Editor’s tip: Try spritzing your tresses with a sea salt spray such as the TONI&GUY Sea Salt Texturising Spray while it’s damp and blast with a hairdryer until dry.
+This will add a gritty texture and grip to your strands while enhancing your natural wave pattern.

-If you haven’t been wearing your parting to the side, like this street style star is, you’re seriously missing out on some volume opportunities!
-Giving yourself a side part is the easiest and fastest way to inject some bounce into your strands.
+If you usually wear your hair in a middle parting, giving yourself a side part is the easiest and fastest way to inject some bounce into your strands at the roots.

 Really want to amp up your braid game?
 Try pancaking it and playing around with hair accessories!
 The idea here is to make your made braid flatter, like a pancake, so it creates the illusion of a thicker and fuller plait.

-To do it, start with a secure braid of any kind.
+To do it, start with a secure braid of any kind (French and Dutch work really well for this look).
 Then, gently pull apart each section of the plait with your fingers, to spread apart your braid and make it bigger.
 Top it off with a hair bow and you’ll be all set.

 It’s a simple style, but this look is great for straight fine hair.
-Working your hair into a half-up, half-down hairstyle breaks up your look and makes your hair appear thicker.
+Working your hair into a half-up, half-down hairstyle adds detail height to the top of your hair and makes your hair appear thicker.
 Plus, it’s a stylish and practical way to keep your hair off your face.

 Whether you’re looking for hairstyles for shoulder-length thin hair or even shorter, make sure to add this half-up knot into your styling routine.

 Achieving Bardot-worthy hair with thin tresses is possible!
-Idea for a fancy dinner or after-work drinks, this half-up bouffant is the perfect ladies looking for a new way to style their long, thin hair.
+Ideal for a fancy dinner or after-work drinks, this half-up bouffant is perfect for ladies looking for a new way to style their long, thin hair.

-For anyone with thin hair, having a blow out gives your tresses the most enviable, bountiful finish.
-Not only will a blow out amplify your tresses, the added volume and bounce will leave anyone in your wake lusting over your fuller-looking tresses.
+For anyone with thin hair, a blow out will give your tresses the most enviable, bountiful finish.
+Not only will a blow out amplify your tresses, the added volume and lift will leave anyone in your wake lusting over your bouncy-looking tresses.

 So when the occasion calls for it, treat your tresses to a bouncy blow dry and get ready for your hair-swishing Boomerang moment.

 Editor’s tip: Want to recreate a voluminous blow dry in the comfort of your home?
-Try using the TRESemmé Volume and Lift Mousse.
-It gives you natural-looking, sexy volume — all without weighing your mane down or leave it feeling stiff.
+Try using the VO5 Big Volume Mousse.
+It gives you natural-looking volume — without weighing down your hair or leaving it feeling sticky.

 Use on damp hair, before blow-drying, and use a vented brush to lift your strands as you dry.